 All of these are are well listed on Google maps and are fairly easy to find – surprisingly ATT cell service often works in and around the hot springs listed below (although is spotty at times).
 And note, Google maps shows even the most basic dirt roads in the area.

-And one last note – these intimate hot springs are a great place to meet other people.
+And one last note – these intimate hot springs are a great place to meet other people, most commonly many people from Los Angeles, Europeans traveling through on road trips and to a lesser extent, people from the San Jose Bay Area.

 Crab Cooker Hot Spring